 Most people aren’t too fond of bugs.
 And Atlanta has plenty of them.
 As far as your home goes, one of the more destructive bugs out there is the termite.
-Termites can wreak havoc on your house – it’s estimated that termites, the creepy crawly little fiends, cost Americans over $5 billion dollars each year.
+Termites can wreak havoc on your house.
 Yikes.
 So, what if termites take up residence in your home?
 Does home insurance cover termite damage?

 We’ll answer this question, explain how to prevent a buggy nightmare, and tell you some signs of termite infestation below.